Reasons to add Singapore to your bucket list

-The economic growth can clearly be seen once you arrive to the country´s airport.
+The economic growth can clearly be seen once you arrive at the country´s airport.
 I would describe it as an extremely modern, diverse and interesting city/country.
 “The economy heavily depends on the industry and service sectors.
-Singapore is a world leader in several areas, it is the world’s fourth leading financial centre, the world’s second biggest casino gambling market, the world’s top three oil refining centre.”
+Singapore is a world leader in several areas, it is the world’s fourth-leading financial center, the world’s second-biggest casino gambling market, the world’s top three oil refining center.”
 Wikipedia.

 Are you planning a city Break?
-I found that this website helps me find & book quality rental properties.
+I found that this website helps me find & book fun and interesting tours in Singapore

 A modern city that really seems more like taken from a futuristic movie!
 On one hand you find a skyscraper landscape in the heart of the modern city, and on the other hand you find this conclaves of chinese, indian and Malay people, which together with a very nice tropical climate, great dining options, and a vibrant cultural life make it a quite interesting and dynamic destination.

 The Merlion and the skyscrapers illuminated.